banner

 What is wrong with Saul killing these deceivers?
 Vows are significant to the LORD.
 He wants his people to keep their agreements even when it hurts (Psalm 15:4).

 He expects Israel to keep the peace treaty.
 By destroying the Gibeonites, Saul brought blame upon the Israelite nation.
-God is now punishing Israel with a three-year famine to get their attention and show his displeasure.
+God was punishing Israel with a three-year famine to get their attention and show his displeasure.

 The LORD is faithful, and he wants us to be faithful, too.

 David makes amends for the injustice of King Saul.
-He turns seven of Saul’s male descendants over to them but spares Jonathan’s son, Mephibosheth (David is loyal to an oath he made with Jonathan while he was alive).
+He gives them seven of Saul’s male descendants.
+However, he doesn’t harm Jonathan’s son, Mephibosheth, because of a promise he made.

-David is a man after God’s own heart; he shows compassion, even on those who are less esteemed in his society.
+David is a man after God’s own heart; he shows compassion, even for those who are less esteemed in his society.
 We should do the same.

-David’s kindness to Jonathan’s son, Mephibosheth, may have occurred soon after punishing Saul’s family for the injury upon the Gibeonites.
+David was kind to Mephibosheth, Jonathan’s son, to make amends for the wrongs by Saul’s family to the Gibeonites.
 David made a promise to Jonathan, Saul’s son, to be kind to his household.
 Now, David seeks to keep it.
 He invites Jonathan’s only remaining son to live in Jerusalem and always eat at his table.

-Mephibosheth does not feel worthy of David’s kindness.
+Mephibosheth doesn't feel worthy of David’s kindness.
 “Mephibosheth bowed down and said, ‘What is your servant, that you should notice a dead dog like me?’”
-It is possible that in memory of this episode, David writes Psalm 8 (insights from the One Year Daily Chronological Bible, © 1995, Tyndale House Publishers, pp. 524-525).
+It’s possible that in memory of this episode, David writes Psalm 8.
 In it he says of God,

 When I consider your heavens, the work of your fingers, the moon and the stars, which you have set in place, what is man that you are mindful of him, the son of man that you care for him?
 (Psalm 8:3-4, NIV)

-In kindness, David has Mephibosheth’s land farmed for him because he is lame in both feet due to an accident.
+In kindness, David has Mephibosheth’s land farmed for him because he's lame in both feet due to an accident.
 David is loyal—he keeps his vow.
 It pleases the LORD when we are faithful, kind, and keep our commitments.

 Focus Verse